 How Much To Feed A Dog

-Sanlynnj: I have a question on feeding.
-I feed my Border Collie, American Eskimo cross Eukanuba, rice and lamb.
-She gets a lot of exercise…very active.
-How much daily should I be feeding her?
+Sanlynnj: I feed my Border Collie, American Eskimo cross Eukanuba, rice and lamb.
+She gets a lot of exercise–very active.
+How much, daily, should I feed her?

-Sanlynnj: She is 16 months old; I think I worry about her not getting enough.
+Sanlynnj: She is 16 months old; I worry about her not getting enough.

-Sanlynnj: Haha…hard to tell with her fur, but I can feel her ribs.
-She does get training treats.
+Sanlynnj: Hard to tell with her fur, but I can feel her ribs.
+She gets training treats.

-Sanlynnj: She is getting a cup and a half per day
+Sanlynnj: She’s getting a cup and a half per day.